 A smooth monthly close tells you almost nothing about how year-end will go.
 That sounds wrong, because it feels like the same job scaled up, and it is a fair assumption that a team with the month well in hand will find the year falls into place behind it.
 It does not always work that way.
 The two are different animals, and treating them as the same is how strong teams end up caught out every twelve months by problems they had good reason to think were behind them.

-Here is the difference.
-The monthly close is forgiving.
-If something slips in March, April will catch it, and the stakes of any single month are low enough that you never really have to confront the small inefficiencies you have learned to work around.
 Year-end is far less forgiving.
 It makes you account for a whole year in one sitting, against a deadline that does not move, with auditors waiting.
 And the pressure is rising rather than easing: Grant Thornton notes that finance teams are getting leaner at the same time as the audit cycle is becoming more complex and more demanding, which leaves less and less room to prepare for the very thing that scrutinises the year hardest.
 Year-end reaches back across twelve months of decisions you always knew you might have to justify, then asks you to justify them all at once, often without the time or the tools to make that easy.
 Being on the back foot when the audit starts, the same firm observes, tends to mean more year-end adjustments and a string of time-consuming conversations with auditors about the quality of the data.

 That is why year-end bottlenecks deserve their own conversation, separate from the usual advice about closing faster.
 Speed is not the problem.
 Depth is.
 The thing that bites at year-end is your ability to reach back into the year and produce, on demand, the reasoning and the figures behind decisions made months ago.
 You can run a tight monthly ship and still find year-end brutal, because year-end is testing something the monthly rhythm never bothers to check.